Midland County Court Records

 Types of Civil Records

 The District Clerk records all civil cases, including consumer lawsuits, contract disputes, real-estate litigation, serious personal-injury claims, and tax-collection suits.
-The office also issues abstracts of judgment, citations, and writs, and it collects court costs.
+The office also issues abstracts of judgment, citations, and writs, and collects court costs.

 Searching Civil Records